 If you are interested in appearing, or if you have any other questions, feel free to email me at firstname.lastname@example.org.
 Thus far, the podcast has covered issues in fields as diverse as politics, literature, linguistics, history, psychology, sociology, anthropology, theology and religious studies, film studies, ethics, neuroscience, applied physics, computer science, economics, international law and global health, with hopefully many more subjects to join the list.
 I’m particularly keen to hear from women, ethnic minorities and STEM specialists (as well as women and ethnic minorities in STEM of course!).

 My own academic background is in philosophy and politics.
-I’ve just completed an MA in Transnational Studies at University College London.
-My current research argues for the moral duties of liberal democracies to provide gender-neutral public toilets.
-In general, my academic interests are pretty diverse, spanning the politics of sexuality; science and public policy; the relationship between politics and literature; the politics of disaster response; and normative political theory, especially in the contexts of multiculturalism, religion and war.
+I’ve just completed an MA in Transnational Studies at University College London, where my dissertation research investigated the ethical and political issues raised by gender-neutral public toilets.
+In general, my academic interests are pretty diverse, spanning the politics of sexuality; science and public policy; the relationship between politics and literature; the politics of disaster response; and normative political theory, especially in the contexts of multiculturalism and religion.
 I hope to pursue a PhD in the near future that continues these primary interests.
 I also have secondary interests in classical Chinese political thought and the relationship between popular culture and world politics.

 I occasionally write at Libri Australis, a site discussing Australian literature, film and culture.